vld0/romanian-bet-replica/README.md

 ## Cost Analysis
 By replicating the BET index manually, the primary costs incurred will be transaction fees for buying and selling stocks, potential taxes on dividends, and the opportunity cost of time spent managing the portfolio.
-These costs are not being considered in comparison to the administration fees charged by ETF BET Patria-Tradeville for the purpose of assessing the cost-effectiveness of the replication strategy.

-A comparison between costs of manual replication and existing ETFs like TVBETETF, can be readily found on the internet.
+These costs are not compare with the fees charged by ETF BET Patria-Tradeville for the purpose of assessing the cost-effectiveness of the replication.
+A comparison between costs can be readily found on the internet.

 ## Performance Tracking